Everything you need to know about AI decision accountability, the regulatory landscape, and what Rubric does — in plain language.

 Common objections

 Database logs are mutable.
 Anyone with access can alter or delete them.
 Rubric creates cryptographically signed records that can be independently verified by any third party — auditor, regulator, or court — without asking Rubric to confirm anything.
-That's a fundamentally different standard of proof.

 You could.
 It typically takes 6–12 months, requires post-quantum cryptography expertise, distributed ledger infrastructure, and ongoing maintenance.
 Rubric is one line of code and operational in 30 minutes.
-Your engineers have higher-value problems to solve.

 Every record is anchored to Hedera's public ledger — a decentralized network not controlled by Rubric.
 Even if Rubric ceased to exist tomorrow, every attestation remains independently verifiable forever.
-You own your records.

 A formal security audit with Halborn is currently underway.
 Our pre-audit readiness assessment scored 97/100, with zero critical or high findings expected.
 We will publish the full report upon completion.